How much should I take as a salary? British pound coins | Crunch

 Putting it all together - the best way to pay yourself as a director

-Taking all the above taxes together, in the 2022/23 and 2023/24 tax year, it’s usually tax-efficient for most limited company directors to take a monthly salary up to the NI Secondary threshold of £758.33 per month, or £9,100 per year.
+Taking all the above taxes together, in the 2023/24 and 2024/25 tax year, it’s usually tax-efficient for most limited company directors to take a monthly salary up to the NI Secondary threshold of £758.33 per month, or £9,100 per year.

 As we mentioned at the start of this article, as the Lower Earnings Limit is below the point at which you pay employee or employer’s NICs, you’ll still accrue qualifying years for the state pension.

 If you pay yourself a salary up to the relevant National Insurance threshold from your limited company, you won’t pay any Income Tax or National Insurance on it as long as it’s your only earnings.
 We usually recommend this option on the basis of tax efficiency.
-There may be reasons, as outlined above, why you may decide to pay yourself a higher salary.
+You can also estimate your National Insurance using our National Insurance calculator.

 As a company director, you can choose the amount of salary you’re paid, but you may wish to get advice from one of our expert accountants to ensure you’re paying yourself in the most tax-efficient way.